JeffersonLab/solid_release/howto.md

  wget http://webhome.phy.duke.edu/~zz81/simg/jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
  apptainer shell -s /bin/tcsh -B ${PWD}:/mywork jeffersonlab_jlabce_tag2.5_digest:sha256:9b9a9ec8c793035d5bfe6651150b54ac298f5ad17dca490a8039c530d0302008_20220413_s3.9.5.sif
-  (now you are in container, run following commands inside) echo $SHELL      (check if you using tcsh, if not, run tcsh) set prompt = '[#Container# %n@%m %c]$ ' (change shell promt to better tell where you are) cd /mywork
+  (now you are in container, run following commands inside) set prompt = '[#Container# %n@%m %c]$ ' (change shell promt to better tell where you are) echo $SHELL      (check if you using tcsh, if not, you may need run tcsh) cd /mywork
   (then you can compile and solid_gemc) git clone https://github.com/JeffersonLab/solid_gemc   (or just git pull to update it)